 As greens you can use any green vegetable you like.
 If you are a bit familiar in wild vegetables go out and find them on your own if your supermarket, grocery store or local weekly market does not offer any.
+Especially if you can find wild fennel fronts, you will realize the difference!
 Basically you can use the same green vegetables I used for my Chortopitarakia.

 In Greece the women usually make their own filo pastry.
 But also in the local supermarkets you can find all kinds of filo pastry in the deep freezer.
 It makes life a bit easier and helps to reduce preparation time.

 One most important thing is that you should never bake pies on air!
 In old times there were not existing ovens with circulating air!
 Women baked the food in a stone oven heated with woods.
 To get best results always bake pies on the lowest rack level to have a crunchy bottom of your pie.
-Make sure that the vegetables you use are dry before using them to reduce humidity while cooking and ensure that the bottom of your pie will not be soaked.
+Make sure that the vegetables you use are as dry as possible before using them to reduce humidity while cooking and ensure that the bottom of your pie will not be soaked.
+I use a piece of tulle.
+It is perfect to squeeze out all liquid form the vegetables.
 A good trick is to add some breadcrumbs or semolina into the vegetables to catch the liquid of the greens while cooking.

 What you need:

 1 Pck.
-Filo Pastry (Greek thick filo pastry sheets – with 6 sheets)
+Filo Pastry (Greek thick rustic filo pastry sheets – with 6 sheets)

 1 medium dry onion